raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 $ nano index.js
 ```

 We will edit 6 parts of this file - bitcoind, database (db), ports, API auth, jwt and indexer.
 Change following values for each part of the file.
-Values have to be inside single quotes `'abc'` and use your corresponding password
+Values have to be inside single quotes `'abc'` when shown, use your corresponding password
 instead of "[ X ] PASSWORD"

 * Find and edit these lines inside "bitcoind" part to following values